mahouboy23/IB-notes/Microeconomics.md

 Market equilibrium occurs when the quantity demanded equals the quantity supplied at a specific price.

-- **Excess demand (shortage):** If the market price is set **below P***, the quantity demanded exceeds the quantity supplied.
+- **Excess demand (shortage):** If the market price is set below P, the quantity demanded exceeds the quantity supplied.
 The shortage puts upward pressure on price until equilibrium is restored.
 - **Excess supply (surplus):** If the price is set above P, the quantity supplied is greater than the quantity demanded.
 This surplus creates downward pressure on price until it returns to P*.

 ![[graph ex]]